(vilazodone hydrochloride) Tablets

 In addition to the active ingredient, VIIBRYD tablets contain the following inactive ingredients: lactose monohydrate, microcrystalline cellulose, magnesium stearate, colloidal silicon dioxide, polyvinyl alcohol, titanium dioxide, polyethylene glycol, talc, FD&C Blue #1 (40 mg only), FD&C Yellow #6 (20 mg only) and FD&C Red #40 (10 mg only).

-VIIBRYD® is indicated for the treatment of major depressive disorder (MDD) [see Clinical Studies].
+VIIBRYD® is indicated for the treatment of major depressive disorder (MDD) in adults [see Clinical Studies].

 DOSAGE AND ADMINISTRATION

 The recommended target dosage for VIIBRYD is 20 mg to 40 mg orally once daily with food [see CLINICAL PHARMACOLOGY, Clinical Studies].
 To achieve the target dosage, titrate VIIBRYD as follows: